SimonTrux/dotfiles/README.md

 ## What does it do ?

+Install my custom cli setup with :
+- Vimrc including themes and Plug manager
+- tmux config
+- own_bashrc (leave your original almost as is)
-Vimrc including themes, bashrc, some aliases, a nicer PS1 prompt, some colors in terminal (256 colors compatible)
+- a nicer PS1 prompt, some colors in terminal (256 colors compatible)
+- quality of life aliases (at least for me)

+### On which platform ?

+Crafted on Fedora 40, tested on :

+- alpine (podman container)

 ## Intall

+### Requirements

+- Bash
+- git (if you want to git clone).

 ### Clone this repo